rencire/devix/templates/flutter/README.md

 # Note
 - This only has been tested with android target for flutter.
-Currently it only supports android api level 34, gradle 8.8, and android gradle plugin 8.6.0. (see: `https://github.com/rencire/devix/blob/33d024fb8ac97595ea88dd155b968cb19dcc2918/profiles/android-dev-env/default.nix#L37`).
+Currently it only supports android api level 34, gradle 8.8, and android gradle plugin 8.6.0. (see  [`preset settings`](https://github.com/rencire/devix/blob/33d024fb8ac97595ea88dd155b968cb19dcc2918/profiles/android-dev-env/default.nix#L37))
 - This will automatically sync gradle, java, and androidGradlePlugins versions specified in nix connfiguration by **overwriting** the relevant android files in a typical flutter project (default android directory at `./android`).